Protein is an important part of every diet. The amount of protein an individual needs depends on their age and sex.

 Protein deficiency can arise if a person has a health condition, including:

 - an eating disorder, such as anorexia nervosa

 - certain genetic conditions

-- the later stages of cancer
+- advanced stages of cancer

 Very low protein intake can lead to:

 - edema or swelling due to fluid retention

 - in adults, a loss of muscle mass